SaraBenShabbat/python-pip-modules/vpn_exclude_sbs/README.md

 The modules supports only Windows operating system.

 The module requires administrator privileges to work well; <br>
-Since, by default - win os requires admin privilege to modify routing table.
+Since, by default - win os requires admin privileges to modify routing table.